What is Tai Chi?

-It has become well known in the West as a very effective health exercise, but tai chi chuan is quite different from other forms of workout as it benefits the practitioner without the strenuous physical demands on the body required by other sports.
+It has become well known in the West as a very effective health exercise, but tai chi is quite different from other forms of workout as it benefits the practitioner without the strenuous physical demands on the body required by other sports.

 Approximately 70% of all doctors’ visits for modern complaints have the onset of the problem caused by stress factors, or blocked energy, in today’s frantic life.
 There are two ways energy gets blocked, either through an accident such as a broken limb or through internal unmanaged stress.
 Tai chi and qigong help us find our flow of life energy through the use of breathing and relaxed slow movements, we enable the mind, body and spirit to let go of tension or ‘dis-ease'(lack of harmony) before it becomes a disease.

-Regular practice of Tai Chi Chuan can help:
+Regular practice of Tai Chi can help:

 – Improve balance, co-ordination and memory,

-– Strengthen joints and develop and maintain flexibility,
+– Develop and maintain flexibility,

 – Enhance circulation and digestion,

 – Boost the immune system function to help prevent illness,